FOCUS is a self-paced, online career guidance tool used to assist you in self-assessment and career exploration.

-- The Career Involvement Program (or internship) enables a student to integrate on-campus academic study with off-campus work experience.
+- An internship enables a student to integrate on-campus academic study with off-campus work experience.

 - It gives the student a chance to explore career choices and make more informed decisions about career goals.

-- This program allows the student an opportunity to gain practical experience through on-the-job challenges and opportunities by blending knowledge gained from academic studies with real-world applications.
+- An internship allows the student an opportunity to gain practical experience through on-the-job challenges and opportunities by blending knowledge gained from academic studies with real-world applications.

 - Internships enhance a student’s marketability.

-Remember: Before submitting to Career Services, a Career Involvement Agreement must be completed and signed by the following:
+Remember: Before submitting it to Career Services, an Internship Agreement must be completed and signed by the following: